resonatecoop/stream-app/README.md

 <br />

 ## 🚧 Development Status
-A mobile app for playing music on Resonate, an open source music streaming co-op.
 This is now being actively developed here: [`mobile`](https://github.com/resonatecoop/mobile) - a non-`react-native-webview` React Native TypeScript implementation in this repository.
 While this is happening, users should feel free to continue to use this app, but not expect any further features..

 ## 🎵 Resonate Stream App